pingcap/tidb/docs/design/2021-06-27-restructure-tests.md

 This section continues from the previous discussion on TiDB Internals forum, named [Turn off redundant logging in TiDB tests](https://internals.tidb.io/t/topic/48).

+Logs of created by passed tests are generally less interesting to developers. go.uber.org/zap provides a module named `zaptest` to redirect output to `testing.TB`.
+It only caches the output per test case, and only print the output to console if the test failed.

+[pingcap/log#16](https://github.com/pingcap/log/pull/16) brings this function to pingcap/log and we'd better make use of it to prevent redundant logs output.
+In detail, we will introduce a method with signature `logutil.InitTestLogger(t zaptest.TestingT, cfg *LogConfig)` and enable in every tests related to logs.

+Note that the test logger only prevent logs when go test without `-v` flag.
+But since we keep print log on failure case, we can safely remove the flag.

 ### Rethink each tests during the migration

+This section gathers principles we should consider while migrating test cases.
+If we just rewrite the cases from pingcap/check to stretchr/testify, we lost the best chance to improve test structure and build a testable codebase.

 #### Prefer determinate tests for concurrency logics

+Make use of `sync.Mutex`, `sync.WaitGroup`, or other concurrent utils like latches, and get rid of "long enough" sleep, which is brittle and causes unnecessary time for tests.

 #### Separate huge test files into small test units that can be run in parallel

+* `expression/integration_test.go` has 9801 lines.
+* `executor/executor_test.go` has 8726 lines.
+* `ddl/db_test.go` has 6930 lines.
+* `session/session_test.go` has 4825.
+* `planner/core/integration_test.go` has 3900 lines.

+We should break these test files into small test units and try to perform white box tests instead of just test the end-to-end behavior.

 ## Implementation Plan

 The implementation of detailed design is separated into three phases.

-### Phase 0: Start the migration to stretchr/testify, but new tests can be still written in pingcap/check
+* **Phase 0**: Start the migration to stretchr/testify by introduce the dependency, but new tests can be still written in pingcap/check.

-### Phase 1: Once test kits in stretchr/testify version implemented and there is adequate migration examples, prevent new tests written in pingcap/check
+* **Phase 1**: Once test kits in stretchr/testify version implemented and there is adequate migration examples, prevent new tests written in pingcap/check.

-### Phase 2: Finalize the migration and drop the dependency to pingcap/check
+* **Phase 2**: Finalize the migration and drop the dependency to pingcap/check.

 ## Test Design